 Will I be able to find a remote position?

-There are likely remote options out there you can find on job boards like Indeed and LinkedIn.
+There are plenty of remote options out there you can find on job boards like Indeed and LinkedIn.
+The majority of large companies are moving towards remote workforces.
 Freelancing is another option for remote part-time work that can be a great option if you are still in the classroom.
 We have a podcast episode with freelancing expert, Jay Clouse, and another episode with a former teacher is a now a successful freelance copywriter.
 For members of the Teacher Career Coach Course, Daphne created a list of hundreds of companies, their HQ locations, direct links to their career pages, and with a note on whether they are hiring remotely.

 Where can I learn more about Instructional Design as a career option?